 Lethal Pollution Killing 150 People Everyday in Delhi

-Although the air quality is always bad in the city, according to reports, the air quality in the national capital fell into the ”hazardous” category on November 5, a day after the Diwali festival.
+Although the air quality is always bad in the city, according to reports, the air quality in the national capital fell into the ”hazardous” category on November 5, 2023 – a week before the Diwali festival.

 By Rakesh Raman